 HUMN 210 Cultural Heritage Seminar.
 This seminar course is designed around the great books and texts of the Benedictine, Judeo-Christian and Abrahamic tradition(s).
-It can provide HUMN 220, HUMN 230 or HUMN 240 Humanities credit for transfer students only.
+It can provide HUMN 220, HUMN 230 or HUMN 240 humanities credit for transfer students only.
 Prerequisite: Must be a transfer student.
 3 semester credit hours.
-Typically offered: Fall, Winter and Summer Terms.
+Typically offered: Fall, Winter, and Summer.

 HUMN 220 The Mediterranean World.
 Studies the ancient cultures located around the Mediterranean Sea and the contributions they made to the development of western civilizations to about 500 A.D.
-Drawing upon the resources of the Catholic and Benedictine traditions, the course explores the theme of "person in community" as reflected in religion, art, philosophy and social, political and economic institutions.
-IAI H9 900.
+Drawing upon the resources of the Catholic and Benedictine traditions, the course explores the theme of "person in community" as reflected in religion, art, philosophy, and social, political and economic institutions.
+Cross-listed as HIST/HNRS/HUMN 220.
 3 semester credit hours.
+Typically offered: Fall Term.

 HUMN 230 The Baptism of Europe.
 Studies the development and Christianization of Europe in the Middle Ages (500-1500 A.D.).
-Drawing upon the resources of the Catholic and Benedictine traditions, the course explores the theme of "person in community" through social structures (religious, political, economic) and through the interactions and/or conflicts between people and cultures (Eastern and Western Christianity, Judaism and Islam).
+Drawing upon the resources of the Catholic and Benedictine traditions, the course explores the theme of "person in community" through social structures (religious, political, economic) and through the interactions and/or conflicts between people and cultures (Eastern and Western Christianity; Christianity, Judaism, Islam).
 3 semester credit hours.
+Typically offered: Spring Term.
+Department Consent Required.

 HUMN 240 Converging Hemispheres.
-Studies the increasingly global encounter of peoples, ideas, and cultures from the Age of Exploration (from 1400 A.D.) into the 20th century.
+Studies the increasingly global encounter of peoples, ideas, and cultures from the Age of Exploration (from 1400 A.D.) into the Twentieth century.
 Drawing upon the resources of the Catholic and Benedictine traditions, the course explores the shift in emphasis from "person in community" the values of freedom, equality, and responsibility.
-Examines the construction of the modern era focusing on scientific revolutions, economic transformation, religious reformations and revolution, resistance and republicanism.
+Examines the construction of the modern era focusing on scientific revolutions, economic transformation, religious reformations, and revolution, resistance and republicanism.
 3 semester credit hours.